AdamGiergun/IfR-data/README.md

 ### Contribution

-The best way of supporting this project will be providing me with [translations](https://github.com/AdamGiergun/IfR-data#translations), and an app's data formatted as a JSON file, accordingly to the standard I propose.
+The best way of supporting this project will be providing me with [translations](https://github.com/AdamGiergun/IfR-data#translations), and an app's data formatted as a JSON file, accordingly to the standard I propose.<br>
 Using Android Studio for entering data is not a must, so look at the [info about alternatives](https://github.com/AdamGiergun/IfR-data/issues/1)

 ### &nbsp;&nbsp;&nbsp;&nbsp;Translations